jeaye/color_coded/README.md

 ### Using for languages other than C++
 #### Using for C
 Since color_coded defaults to using C++, you'll need to tell it if you're planning on using it for a C project.
-You can do this by adding these two lines to your `.color_coded` file:
+You can do this by adding these two lines to your `.color_coded` file, along with all your other flags:
 ```
 -x
 c